Vote — Feb 8, 2016 5:31 p.m.

 Nomination Confirmed 83/0

 GovTrack Insider, our Kickstarter-backed work to summarize bills in Congress, has resumed.
 Here’s what we’ve been up to:

 This resolution was introduced on December 4, 1974, in a previous session of Congress, but was not enacted.

 Representative for Massachusetts's 5th congressional district

-The “H.J.Res.” in “H.J.Res.
-1173” means this is a House joint resolution in the United States Congress.
+This is a House joint resolution in the United States Congress (indicated by the “H.J.Res.” in “H.J.Res.
+1173”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 The committee chair determines whether a resolution will move past the committee stage.